OrlandoMurciaAI/DatathonBbva2022/README.md

 2. Surf the web safe as simple as that !

 ### In case you don't find the extension in the market place
+### En caso de que no encuentres la extensión en el market place (los tiempos de google para revisión pueden tardar semanas)
 1. Clone this repository
-2. Go to extensions in your web browser (we have tested on brave and chrome)
+3. Go to extensions in your web browser (we have tested on brave and chrome)
 ![image](https://user-images.githubusercontent.com/91997349/197349340-266c1602-f289-4f06-8045-a849c602c757.png)
 3. Enable developer mode
 ![3](https://user-images.githubusercontent.com/65092255/197394829-36e2d87f-637e-43cd-bc63-cd697cc03c62.png)